philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 }
 ```

-The changes above apply the `:not()` functional, pseudo-class selector and pass it the name of a class that's not in the DOM (which means if you use the class `.z`, you'd have to pick a different name).
+The changes above apply the `:not()` functional, pseudo-class selector and pass it the name of a class we know isn't found in the DOM (in this case I've chosen `.z`; which means if you use the class `.z` in the DOM you'd have to pick a different name).
 And since `:not()` will always match an element that doesn't exist, it can be used to increase the specificity of a selector without changing what it matches.

 [Demo #7](https://philipwalton.github.io/talks/2016-12-02/demos/5/), shows the result of implementing this strategy, and you can refer to the [demo source code](https://github.com/philipwalton/talks/blob/b0a2b9a3de509dd39368516e7e304a4159b41b08/2016-12-02/demos/src/random-keyword-plugin.js
 ) to see the full set of changes to the `random-keyword` plugin.

-The best part about option #3 is it continues to let the browser handle the cascade, which the browser is already good at.
-This means you can use media queries, `!important`, custom properties, `@support` rules, or any CSS feature, and it will still just work.
+The best part about option #3 is it continues to let the browser handle the cascade, which the browser is already really good at.
+This means you can use media queries, `!important` declarations, custom properties, `@support` rules, or any CSS feature, and it will still just work.

 ## Downsides

-It might seem like with option #3 I've solved all of the problems with CSS polyfills, but that couldn't be farther from the truth.
-There are still a lot of remaining issues, some of which can be resolved (with a lot of extra work), and some of which cannot be resolved.
+It might seem like with option #3 I've solved all of the problems with CSS polyfills, but that couldn't be further from the truth.
+There are still a lot of remaining issues, some of which can be resolved (with a lot of extra work), and some of which are impossible to resovle and therefore unavoidable.

 ### Unresolved issues